AyoubBenBrahim/42-rainfall/level3/walkthrough.md

 wiki

-%n is a special format specifier which instead of printing something causes printf() to load the variable pointed by the corresponding argument with a value equal to the number of characters that have been printed by printf()
+%n is a special format specifier which instead of printing something causes printf() to load the variable pointed by the corresponding argument with a value equal to the number of characters that have been printed by printf()  before the occurrence of %n